Asian markets mixed as investors wait for US inflation - ExBulletin

 Reading inflation on Friday will undoubtedly be a priority for Fed officials, StoneX Financial’s Matt Weller said in a report.
 The overall figure is expected to “increase even more.

-China said on Thursday that inflation in prices paid by factories for components and raw materials eased in November from the previous month’s high in 25 years.
+Also on Thursday, China announced that inflation in prices paid by factories for components and raw materials eased in November from the previous month’s high in 25 years.
 This is viewed by traders as a possible guide to US inflation due to China’s role as a global manufacturing center.

-The Shanghai Composite Index rose 1.1% to 3,676.71 after producer price inflation slowed to 12.9% a year earlier, from 13.5% in October, due to falling prices of coal and metals.
-This gives China’s central bank leeway to support economic growth with easier credit if needed.
+In Asia, the Shanghai Composite Index 1% to 3,673.04 after producer price inflation slowed to 12.9% a year earlier from 13.5% in October in due to falling prices of coal and metals.

-India’s Sensex index opened down 0.2% to 58,515.65.
+Efforts to reduce energy prices appear to be working, Invesco’s David Chao said in a report.
+It is possible that producer prices and inflation will continue to moderate.

+The Indian Sensex was little changed at 58,646.60.
 New Zealand and Bangkok fell while Singapore and Jakarta gained.

-Apple rose 2.3% while other big tech companies fell.
-Chipmaker Nvidia fell 1.9% and rival Intel closed 1.6% lower.

-In energy markets, benchmark US crude rose 71 cents to $ 73.07 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark US crude fell 11 cents to $ 72.23 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 31 cents on Wednesday to $ 72.36.
-Brent crude, the basis of international oil prices, gained 62 cents to $ 76.44 a barrel in London.
+Brent crude, the basis of international oil prices, fell 20 cents to $ 75.62 a barrel in London.
 It rose 38 cents to $ 75.82 the previous session.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.